 Probiotics come from the fermentation processes of certain foods, like kefir milk, goat’s milk, or yogurt.
 They are also readily available in supplement form, which makes them easy to add to any diet, including your dog’s.

 Next, we’ll look at prebiotics and postbiotics for dogs — the two other parts of the probiotic system.

-Prebiotics — they feed the probiotics
+Prebiotics — to feed the probiotics

 Remember how we said probiotics come from the fermentation process of certain foods?
 Well, prebiotics are what feeds probiotic growth.
 These soluble, fermentable fibers are “a type of nondigestible carbohydrate, also called resistant starch” in foods like chicory root.

-Postbiotics — they come from healthy probiotics
+Postbiotics — the product of healthy probiotics

 When your dog digests food, all those beneficial probiotics transform food into “hundreds of thousands of metabolites,” that nurse the walls of the gastro-intestinal tract so it stays healthy.